oleks/mechanics/README.md

 * `let` is followed by at least one whitespace character.
 * `in` is both preceded _and_ followed by at least one whitespace character.
+* All other tokens are separated by arbitrary whitespace.

 ## Gotcha's